team-abnormals/endergetic/CONTRIBUTING.md

 ## The Standards

-We are open to all those looking to the project in one way or another, but we have some standards and expectations.
+We are open to all those looking to contribute to the project in one way or another, but we have some standards and expectations.

 Examples of a good Contributor include: